How to Restrict Data Entry in Excel Cell (2 Simple Methods)

 All Types of Data Entry Restriction

-• Then, go to the Settings Select the option Text length from the Allow drop-down list.
+• Go to the Settings tab and select the option Text length from the Allow drop-down list.

 All Types of Data Entry Restriction

-• Furthermore, choose equal to from the Data drop-down list, then type 0 in the Length field.
+• Choose equal to from the Data drop-down list and type 0 in the Length field.

 All Types of Data Entry Restriction

-• Moreover, type the name in the Title Also, type a message in the Error message box.
-This message with Title will show up when a user will try to enter data in specific cells.
+• Type a message in the Error message box.
+This message with the Title will show up when a user tries to enter data in specific cells.

-• After that, select cell C5.
-Type 1 in that cell.
+• Select cell C5 and type 1 in that cell.

 • Press Enter.